alistairstpierre/loom-recorder/README.md

 Record as many 'loom style' videos as you like.
 You will need:

     1. An audio recording.
-    2. Your 'loom style' profile picture.
+    2. Your 'loom style' profile picture OR 'loom style' profile video.
     3. A list of websites and business owners names (Or any unique name that you'd like to associate to the video.)

 ## Downloads & Installs